Need to report someone lost or missing? call 111 - Ask for police

 Feature image: Clyde Rescue II.
 Courtesy Barrie Wills

-This story was originally published in the June 2024 issue of Link magazine
+This story was originally published in the June 2024 issue of Link magazine, which is produced by the NZSAR Secretariat for the wider search and rescue sector.

 Back to News